 Even when travelling with a guy, I was thrilled to discover the Taiwanese were just as welcoming.

-A group of hipster teenagers even ran up to Dave in the middle of a shopping mall, smiled at him, and earnestly called out, “welcome to Taiwan!”
+A group of hipster teenagers even ran up to my travel partner in the middle of a shopping mall, smiled at him, and earnestly called out, “welcome to Taiwan!”

 No matter where we went, everyone wanted to welcome us to their country, to help us get to where we needed to go, and to do anything they could to make our stay a pleasant one.